 Well designed, large, randomized trials have previously compared weaning strategies (time to extubation and success rates measured by reintubation at 48 hours) and found no significant difference between T-piece and PS SBTs.1 Although there may be reasons to think that respiratory failure in patients with COPD differs from respiratory failure in other settings, some studies have even compared these weaning strategies specifically in patients with COPD and found no difference.2

-Ezingeard and colleagues’ work may appear to put these findings into question.
+Ezingeard et al's work may appear to put these findings into question.
 However, a direct comparison is difficult since this study assesses immediately consecutive weaning trials (rather than delayed, daily weaning trials).
-The study is clearly limited by lack of randomization and the number of patients (total and with decompensated COPD): would immediately following up a failed PS SBT with a T-piece SBT lead to similar results?
+The study is clearly limited by lack of randomization and the number of patients (total and with decompensated COPD); would immediately following up a failed PS SBT with a T-piece SBT lead to similar results?
 Would this study have revealed more or less striking results in a large group of patients with COPD?

-Another concern is that the authors’ defined criteria for failure of a SBT may not be those used by other intensivists (a 20% variation in respiratory rate or blood pressure was used but without specific thresholds; respiratory rate > 35 per minute may be too low).3 This is an important issue as the majority of patients considered to fail their T-piece SBT did so based on only 1 of the several criteria: the results may have been greatly altered had the criteria varied or failure been defined by not meeting 2 or more of the criteria.
+Another concern is that the Ezingeard et al's defined criteria for failure of a SBT may not be those used by other intensivists (a 20% variation in respiratory rate or blood pressure was used but without specific thresholds; respiratory rate > 35 per minute may be too low).3 This is an important issue, as the majority of patients considered to fail their T-piece SBT did so based on only 1 of the several criteria; the results may have been greatly altered had the criteria varied or failure been defined by not meeting 2 or more of the criteria.
 Finally, as with many other studies of weaning, criteria for reintubation and failed extubation are not clearly defined, adding considerable potential bias to the primary outcome.

 It is essential to continue to evaluate our approach to weaning and to work to avoid unnecessary days on the ventilator.
 I hope that despite the limitations of this study, Ezingeard et al follow up their interesting hypothesis with a larger randomized trial.
 Until then, we must continue to consider T-piece and PS SBTs as equals.

-- Esteban A, et al. A comparison of four methods of weaning patients from mechanical ventilation.
+1. Esteban A, et al. A Comparison of Four Methods of Weaning Patients from Mechanical Ventilation.
 Spanish Lung Failure Collaborative Group.
 N Engl J Med.
 1995;332:345-350.

-- Vitacca M, et al. Comparison of two methods for weaning patients with chronic obstructive pulmonary disease requiring mechanical ventilation for more than 15 days.
+2. Vitacca M, et al. Comparison of Two Methods for Weaning Patients with Chronic Obstructive Pulmonary Disease Requiring Mechanical Ventilation for More Than 15 Days.
 Am J Respir Crit Care Med.
 2001;164:225-230.